HB Station Contemporary Art Research Centre: Team and management

 The current work team was formed in 2016 and includes Liang Jianhua, Li Xiaotian, Feng Junhua, and Zhu Jianlin.
 Liang Jianhua is a Curator at the Times Museum in Guangzhou, and Project Manager of HB STATION Contemporary Art Research Center.
 Li Xiaotian lives and works in Guangzhou.
 She joined HB Station in 2012, and became the coordinator in 2016.
 A Co-founder and the chief editor of magazine Companion.
 She is an artist, also engaged in critical writing.
 Feng Junhua is an independent publisher and writer, currently serving as the research and publishing coordinator.
 Zhu Jianlin is an artist.
 He joined the HB Station team in 2014 and is currently coordinating the art projects.

 Liang Jianhua participated in the preparation of HB Station in 2012.
 Li Xiaotian, Feng Junhua, and Zhu Jianlin were also among the first members recruited by HB Station in 2012.
 Xu Tan has been a mentor and consultant since HB Station was founded.
 He is an artist and a member of the Big Tail Elephant Art Group.

 Although the team all have their own lives in the outside world too, the titles are mainly to explain the scope and division of labor.
 In the operation and decision-making of the organization, they work in a horizontal and consensus-based manner without a hierarchical structure.

-Li Shiaotian, Feng Junhua and Zhu Jianlin have left HBstaition in early 2022, and it is now being continued by Liang Jianhua.
+Li Xiaotian, Feng Junhua and Zhu Jianlin have left HBstaition in early 2022, and it is now being continued by Liang Jianhua.
 HBstation is currently relocating its headquarters space from North Huangbian Road to North Xiaoyuan Road (Haizhu District), as well as registering a new WeChat public website.
 Both are about how to continue the long-term vision of Huangbian Station: to promote the association of practice subjects from different regions and backgrounds, to encourage self-organization, and to construct a platform for joint work and self-education oriented to contemporary contexts.
 In short, how to maintain the exploration of collective and community creativity and its alternative, communal nature, while creatively engaging in it.

 Art Project Lab

 Exhibitions

 The Art Project Lab allows any young person who has completed an undergraduate program but has been working for less than 5 years to apply for.
-They need to send a description of what they have done in the past 2-3 years and a proposal outlining what they want to achieve at HB Station.
-The Art Project Lab set this criteria in order to make sure the applicants know enough about the discipline to communicate, express their ideas, and think critically.
+They need to send a description of what they have done in the past 2–3 years and a proposal outlining what they want to achieve at HB Station.
+The Art Project Lab set these criteria in order to make sure the applicants know enough about the discipline to communicate, express their ideas, and think critically.
 The project emphasizing the realization of a work, about the process, methodology and thinking, rather than just organizing an exhibition.